bin-cli/bin-cli/README.md

 $ bin --root scripts
 ```

-In this case, it will search the parent directories as normal, and ignore the `root` setting in any `.binconfig` files.
+In this case, it will search the parent directories as normal, and ignore the `root` setting in any `.binconfig` files it finds.

-This is mostly useful when defining a custom alias:
+This is mostly useful when defining a custom alias, to support repositories you don't control:

 ```bash
 alias scr='bin --exe scr --root scripts'